Abdelrahman968/Clips-Section4-Tasks/README.md

 ```
 (Tark Ebrahim) is between 20 and 25 years old.
 (Ahmed Elsayed) is between 20 and 25 years old.
-(Abdelrahmna Ayman) is between 20 and 25 years old.
+(Abdelrahman Ayman) is between 20 and 25 years old.
 ```

 ## Running the Code